Court sentences man to curfew for 'numerous' childhood rapes of sister

 Today, the 29-year-old Taranaki man, who has permanent name suppression, will begin a six-month sentence of community detention, placing him on a curfew between the hours of 7pm and 6am.

-While Judge Tony Greig acknowledged such a crime would usually result in jail time, he was satisfied the outcome met the purposes of sentencing.
+While Judge Tony Greig acknowledged such a crime would usually result in jail time, he was satisfied the outcome met the purposes of sentencing given the man's youth at the time of offending and other factors that were not revealed at the latest court hearing.

 The man, of New Plymouth, was initially discharged without conviction and ordered to pay his sister $10,000 for the admitted representative charge of rape, which carries a maximum sentence of 20 years' imprisonment.